shawntabrizi/shawntabrizi.github.io/src/content/blog/2020-03-29-transparent-keys-in-substrate.md

 One thing to note is that Substrate is able to quickly change fundamental design decisions like these storage key patterns due to its modular nature and the minimal number underlying assumptions it makes.
 If you are a blockchain developer who wants to introduce another storage key system, it really would not be that hard to do it!

 I have created some tools at [https://www.shawntabrizi.com/substrate-js-utilities/](https://www.shawntabrizi.com/substrate-js-utilities/) that allow people to quickly calculate the `blake2_128_concat` or `twox_64_concat` of some arbitrary string or hex bytes.
 Try out these examples on your own and see for yourself the advantages that these new transparent storage keys bring to you.

-As always, if you enjoy the content I write, you can send me a friendly tip on my [donations page](/donate/).